Adnuntius/ios_sdk/README.md

 Because the SDK is Swift based, if you are including it as a framework into your objective c application, the Swift libraries must also be included, they are not by default.

+#### 1.5.6 Breaking Change

+Inadvertantly a change was made to the loadAd interface which breaks Objective-C client code only.
+For XCode the default adnSdkHandler:nil is applied automatically, but unfortunately for Objective-C this did not work.
+So you will need to change any calls to loadAd to add ` adnSdkHandler:nil`  For those still using the old deprecated `loadFromConfig` and `loadFromApi` you don't actually need to change anything for your code to work against the new version of the SDK.

 ## Integrating

 ### loadAd format